ruggeri/tech-notes/programming-languages/haskell/01-control-applicative.md

   -- expect of all `Applicative`s that `(pure id) <*> v == v`.
   fs <*> xs = [f x | f <- fs, x <- xs]
 ```

+LYAH says that, using lists for computation actually is like doing
+non-deterministic computation.
+If the machine could be in any of the
+states `xs`, and you could apply any of the deterministic functions
+`fs`, then you could end up in any of the states `fs <*> xs`.

+This is certainly a fancier notion of `Applicative` than most types like
+`Maybe`, `Either`, `IO`, et cetera, which are really just a box of at
+most one function value.

 * Sources:
   * https://hackage.haskell.org/package/base-4.14.1.0/docs/Control-Applicative.html